Back

 Yes.
 Textbooks published in the last 10 years will adequately address the revised course material.

-We will provide publishers updated information about the course and exam for any textbook updates they would like to make.
+We will provide publishers with updated information about the course and exam for any textbook updates they would like to make.

 Read more